 Management apparently does not care.
 They informed me to have her vest on…and we knew feel how with that statement?
 Apartmetn mangemnt can’t order us to that.
 We have all paper work in our files that is required.
 Bsides.
 We got amber at 7 pouhds a month ago.
 Now She over 20 pounds.
-How many cute little vests should we buy? her oservice-dog-in-training vest is in the mail. she sould be able to wear taht one about 4 months.
+How many cute little vests should we buy?
+Her service-dog-in-training vest is in the mail.
+She should be able to wear that one about 4 months.
 Update: Amber is now 8 months old at 67 pounds.
 I am about to order her 3rd vest.

 But setting limits on these people draws defensiveness and irrate responses.
 I am not in the mood to deal with any more bad manners from neighbors, to say the least.
 My son and I are fixin’ to move when we can find a suitable wheelchair accessible home.
 Limited mobility is why my son needs to have a new service dog.

 What do you do when you see a puppy?
 Have you had experience socializing a pet when neighobrs got obnoxious about calling your dog away from you with what your dog percieves as a treat?